 Sunrise at Machu Picchu!
 Today is a great day for independant exploration.
 During peak visiting hours (10-2), try a hike on one of the surrounding Inca trails on Wayna Picchu or Machu Picchu Mountain.
 Return by train and car to Cusco in the afternoon.

 If one day at Machu Picchu is enough for you, we would be happy to add an extra day elsewhere or shorten the trip if you have less time.
 Just let us know.

-A morning flight to Arequipa.
+An early morning flight to Arequipa.
 Arequipa is a charming colonial city at the foot of El Misti volcano, with the Colca Canyon, one of the world’s deepest, just a few hours away.
 On our included city tour, we’ll visit the huge and beautiful Santa Catalina Monastery as well as the Museum of Juanita, the Inca Ice Mummy.

 Early morning departure for your Colca Canyon tour.
 Keep a lookout for condors as we skirt the side of the canyon.
 This area also has some of the most extensive Inca and pre-Inca terracing in all of Peru.
 Overnight in the village of Chivay with a chance to soak in the town’s thermal baths.

 Colca Canyon tour.
 Early departure to look for Condor flying above the canyon.
 In the late afternoon return to the comforts of Arequipa.
 Overnight in Arequipa.

 Early morning flight to Lima.
 International flights may depart any time after 2pm today.